sasdf/ctf/writeup/2018/HackOver/crypto/secure_hash_v2/README.md

 ...
 ```
 We can login when it reach the limit of iterations,
-Search for 1000 credentials with same bucket number as `root, pwd`.
+Search for 1000 credentials with same bucket number as `root, pwd`,
 register them and login with `root, pwd` to get the flag.
 Here's the [code](dos.cpp).